Welcome to this week’s Survival Buzz with an update on my own preps and announcements from the Backdoor Survival blog.

 Bargain Bin: Sometimes it is the simplest of tools that can make our lives easier.
 Here are a few of my favorites.

 Bucket Lid Wrench: This bucket lid opener will save the day – and your hands and fingers.
 The nice thing about it is that the seal on the bucket’s lid is not destroyed after opening it.
 This means that you can pop the lid back on knowing that the contents are safe from rodents and other pests.

 On Duty Emergency Gas & Water Shutoff 4-n-1 Tool: This 4 in 1 Emergency Tool was designed and tested by professional firefighters.
 It is light-weight, heavy duty, and easy-to-use for shutting off gas and water.
 Plus, it can be used to pry open doors and dig through debris.

 Bung Wrench: Another useful tool is a bung wrench.
 This is used to properly open and close a drum or barrel.
-You need one of these if you are storing emergency water in 55 gallon (or other sized) drums.
+You need one of these if you are storing emergency water in 55 gallons (or other sized) drums.

 TEKTON Wood Handle Rubber Mallet Set, 3-Piece: After opening your pails and buckets to get to your stuff, a rubber mallet will help you properly close and seal things up again.
 Having a rubber mallet allows you to hammer away at your buckets to ensure that they are completely closed without causing the damage that a regular metal hammer would incur.
-We have this 3 piece set that is sturdy, yet well priced at $10.

 Help support Backdoor Survival.
 Purchases earn a small commission and for that I thank you!